anjali-sharma-29/NewRepo/Blog.md

 ## Terminologies
 - **Producer**: An application which creates and sends message to RabbitMQ broker.
 It publish message to the exchange
 - **Exchange**: A component of RabbitMQ which directs messages to Queue.
 There are multple exchange type in RabbitMQ.
-- **1.Direct** : 1:1 messaging to qeueue
+     - **Direct** : 1:1 messaging to qeueue
-- **2.Fanout**: Broadcasting messages to all the queues which are bind to the exchange.
+     - **Fanout**: Broadcasting messages to all the queues which are bind to the exchange.
-- **3.Topic** : A message sent with a particular routing key will be delivered to all the queues that are bound with a matching binding key.
-In this article we will talk Topic Exchange.
+     - **Topic** : A message sent with a particular routing key will be delivered to all the queues that are bound with a matching binding key.
+In this article we will talk about Topic Exchange in detail.

 - **Queues**: It stores the messages.
 - **Bindings**: It binds exchange and queue.
 Based on the binding the exchange publishes the message to specific queue.